American Indian languages

 You can read and learn about them, however.
 You can visit this site to learn more about

 New England Algonquian traditions and beliefs or this site about

 Can you recommend a good book for me to read?

 There are not many books specifically about the Pennacook tribe.

-One good book about the New England Algonquian tribes in general is
+One good book for kids about the New England Algonquian tribes in general is

 The New England Indians.